 Dad reassured me that birds would come and eat them before then.
 “One fall the birds never came,” he said.
 “Then in February a flock of them flew in and ate some.
 Then more birds came–one flock after another.
 A few days later the tree was picked clean.”

 I looked at the bowed branches, straining under the weight of the berries.
 I imagined how tired the tree would get, waiting for the birds to come.
 I also imagined how relieved the birds would be to find food in the winter.
 And then I imagined God’s arms under the branches, bearing the burden, as God did on another tree over two thousand years ago.

 I think about what we are given to bear: a sadness, a calling, a desire.
 Time is slow and heavy.
-We ask God to resolve it, fulfill it or take it away, but often nothing seems to change.
+We ask God to resolve it, fulfil it or take it away, but often nothing seems to change.
 We wonder why God is so far away.
-Meanwhile God’s arms are under ours, holding them up, just like the Israelites did for Moses.
+Meanwhile, God’s arms are under ours, holding them up, just as the Israelites did for Moses.

 Then one day, the birds come.

 In a riot of glory, they feast and sing and feast some more.
 Our deep longing to bless is satisfied.
 Joy so rapturously fills us, we close our eyes to keep the moment from escaping.